GeekyAnts/sample-e-voting-system-ethereum/front-end/README.md

 ### Assumptions:

-- Digital print of the Voters (Aadhar card) containing all the info with voting eligibility data like age, constituency code, Indian Penal Code information etc updated by Govt. of India.
+- Digital print of the Voters (Aadhar card) containing all the info with voting eligibility data like age, state, district and constituency codes, Indian Penal Code information etc updated by Govt. of India.
 - Eligible voters have to register themselves in the constituency where they live, upon which Govt. will update all the info to Aadhar card.
 Individuals are not permitted to participate in the electoral process if they have not registered or do not possess an Aadhar card.
-- Only Election Chief can start/update Voting session.
+- Only Election Chief can start/update Voting timelines.
 - One nation one election

 ### Who can Vote: